7 Ways HR Can Leverage Social Media

 Social media technologies take on many different forms including blogs, business networks, enterprise social networks, forums, photo sharing, products/services review, social bookmarking, social gaming, social networks, video sharing, etc.

 Human Resource personnel can use social media for a number of purposes in multiple ways.
-Some of the important purposes are listed below.
+Some of the important ways in which HR can leverage social media:

 HR can tap into a very large pool of candidates to recruit high quality talent with speed and at no cost by leveraging the power of social media in the following ways:

 - Posting open positions on company page as well as in various groups on different social medial platforms.

 - Encouraging current employees to spread the word about open positions in their networks.

 - Studying the profiles of target candidates and reaching out to them directly.

 - Engaging potential employees in conversations on business related topics on social media.

 - Doing pre-employment background screening by studying their activities on social media.

 The content (photographs/videos/blogs/tweets) that candidates upload on their social media profiles says a lot about their personality, thought process and attitude.
 The manner and style of participation in social media conversations reveals a lot about the candidate’s work ethic and level of professionalism.
 Some companies study the activities of the candidates on social media while taking firing decisions, besides hiring decisions.